 Being able to use the internet is becoming increasingly important.
 Many organisations expect that you can navigate the internet or perform transactions online, whether it is paying bills, booking GP appointments or finding a job.
-It is easy to assume that everyone can use the internet, but there are still over nine million people who struggle to get online because of a lack of access, skills, confidence or motivation.
+It is easy to assume that everyone can use the internet, but there are still over 9 million people who struggle to get online because of a lack of access, skills, confidence or motivation.

 The information on this site aims to help you become a more confident internet user and, in particular, access health information.
 We hope you’ll be able to gain a better understanding about health conditions, feel empowered to manage your health and be better prepared when talking to a health professional.